ARandomDevX/Better-XNU-Kernel-Docs/archi-overview-kernel.md

 increased performance over previous versions of Mac OS.

 #### I/O Kit
-The I/O Kit provides a framework for simplified driver development, supporting many categories of devices.The I/O Kit features an object-oriented I/O architecture implemented in a restricted subset of C++.
+The I/O Kit provides a framework for simplified driver development, supporting many categories of devices.
+The I/O Kit features an object-oriented I/O architecture implemented in a restricted subset of C++.
 The I/O Kit framework is both modular and extensible.
 The I/O Kit component provides true plug and play dynamic device management dynamic (“on-demand”) loading of drivers power management for desktop systems as well as portables multiprocessor capabilities